ettodrzz/alma/Docs/win_setup.md

 ### WinGet

 *Enables users to discover, install, upgrade, remove and configure applications on Windows 10 and Windows 11 computers.
-This tool is the client interface to the Windows Package Manager service. [↗ WinGet documentation](https://learn.microsoft.com/en-us/windows/package-manager/winget/)*.
+This tool is the client interface to the Windows Package Manager service*. [↗ WinGet documentation](https://learn.microsoft.com/en-us/windows/package-manager/winget/).

 WinGet is supported on Windows 10 1709 or later, usually it's already installed.
 Check installed version: